digilens-ar/Spaces-v1.0.1-Sample/README.md

 ![Lint](https://github.com/digilens-ar/Unity-sample-app/actions/workflows/linter.yml/badge.svg)

-To get started, navigate to our developer site:  [Developing with Qualcomm Snapdragon Spaces 1.0.1](https://developer.digilens.com/hc/en-us/articles/31935140970011-Developing-with-Qualcomm-Snapdragon-Spaces-1-0-1)
+To get started, navigate to our developer site:  [Developing with Snapdragon Spaces 1.0.1](https://developer.digilens.com/hc/en-us/articles/36241428293659-Developing-for-Snapdragon-Spaces-1-0-1)

 The web page provides a detailed description of the steps required to incorporate Spaces to your project and build Unity applications for ARGO devices.